How to connect and sync Bryntum Scheduler to Microsoft Teams

 ],

-Now sign into Microsoft Teams using the admin email address from your Microsoft 365 Developer Program account and create some events for the following week, then click the “Share with team” button to share your shifts:
+Now sign in to Microsoft Teams using the admin email address from your Microsoft 365 Developer Program account and create some events for the following week, then click the “Share with team” button to share your shifts:

 Run your dev server using npm run dev and you’ll see the sign-in link: